Glencore enters new era under Gary Nagle's stewardship

-LONDON, July 1 - Gary Nagle takes the helm at Glencore Plc (GLEN.L) on Thursday, a changing of the guard that shareholders hope will allow the mining giant to move past a U.S. Department of Justice (DoJ) investigation and lift its share price.
+LONDON - Gary Nagle takes the helm at Glencore Plc on Thursday, a changing of the guard that shareholders hope will allow the mining giant to move past a U.S. Department of Justice (DoJ) investigation and lift its share price.

 Nagle, 46, is South African and an accountant by profession, as was his predecessor Ivan Glasenberg, earning him the nickname “mini-Ivan”.
 He has run the company’s coal assets division for the last two years.